both boys and girls CAN apply directly to Rugby High Sixth Form

 Results and Beyond

-Academically we are a hugely successful school; last year three-quarters of our A Level entries were graded A*-B. We were the only local school in which every Year 13 student passed at least three A Levels.
-Last year 50.4 % of our students gained places at a Russell Group University.
-Nine students have taken up places at Oxford or Cambridge University in September 2017.
+Academically we are a hugely successful school; in 2018 70.6% of our A Level entries were graded A*-B. 51.4 % of our students gained places at a Russell Group universities.
 We are equally very proud of those students who take gap years and work in communities across the globe as well as those who secure apprenticeships in companies such as Land Rover, Deloitte and the BBC.